Blufftown Formation

 The Blufftown Formation is a Mesozoic geologic formation in the southern United States.
 Dinosaur remains are among the fossils that have been recovered from the formation, although none have yet been referred to a specific genus except "Ornithomimus" antiquus.
+Indeterminate hadrosaur and tyrannosaur fossils have been found here.
+Fish fossils have been found here too.
+Ostracod fossils have also been unearthed here too.